All posts

 1. Business Administration and MBA

 Business remains the single most popular online undergraduate degree.
-Programs in accounting, marketing, management, and supply chain management all have strong employer recognition and broad applicability.
+Programs in accounting, marketing, management, and supply chain management all have strong employer recognition.
 An online MBA from an AACSB-accredited institution carries significant weight in the job market.

 2. Computer Science and Cybersecurity

 Tech roles continue to command some of the highest starting salaries of any degree field.
-Online computer science and cybersecurity programs have expanded rapidly, with options from Georgia Tech (ranked among the top CS graduate programs globally) to WGU's competency-based programs that let fast learners accelerate through coursework.
 Employment in cybersecurity is projected to grow 32% through 2032.
+Options range from Georgia Tech's highly-ranked program to WGU's competency-based model.

 3. Nursing and Healthcare

 Online RN-to-BSN programs and healthcare administration degrees serve the enormous and growing healthcare workforce.
-Nurses with a BSN earn more and have broader career options than those with an associate's degree.
-Programs at institutions like Purdue Global and Western Governors University offer flexible completion paths for working nurses.
+Nurses with a BSN earn more and have broader career options.

 4. Psychology and Counseling

-Psychology is consistently one of the most searched undergraduate majors online.
-While a bachelor's alone has limited clinical applications, online psychology degrees serve as strong foundations for graduate school in counseling, social work, or organizational psychology.
+Psychology is consistently one of the most searched undergraduate majors online, serving as a strong foundation for graduate school in counseling, social work, or organizational psychology.

 5. Education and Teaching

 Teacher shortages across the country have made online education degrees increasingly attractive.
-Many states now accept online teacher preparation programs for licensure, and the demand for special education, early childhood education, and instructional design roles is strong.
+Many states now accept online teacher preparation programs for licensure.

 What Makes an Online Degree Legitimate?